-This course conforms to the Richmond University Standard Assessment Norms approved at Academic Council on June 28, 2012.
+This course conforms to the Richmond University Standard Assessment Norms approved at Academic Board.

 Teaching Methodology:

 Teaching will be a combination of lectures, seminar discussions and workshops, using case studies and drawing on students' own experiences where appropriate.
 Lectures will be designed to cover the fundamental issues and build upon the recommended book chapters from the reading list and additional recommended readings.
 Students will be advised to supplement lecture notes by reading the relevant indicative reading(s).